 Viewing Additional Information

-Mobile Devices: Scroll down until after the brand name logo of the product.
+Mobile Devices (Right): Scroll down until after the brand name logo of the product.
 Below it will show the “Hechsher” tab to the left, and “Additional Information” tab to the right.

 This shows a sample picture of the hechsher on the product.
-Sometimes, this can be a direct key as to knowing whether your item is yoshon or not.
+Sometimes, this can be a direct hint as to knowing whether your item is yoshon or not.
 Most hechsherim from the USA have to have yoshon on the label, but there are a few “Always-Yoshon” hechsherim from the UK and of course Israel.
 (See our sheet of “Always-Yoshon Hechsherim” on our “Updates and Downloads” page.

-Designation: Any special designations (Parve, Dairy, Cholov Yisroel or Stam, Glatt Kosher Meat, Kosher for Pesach, Pas Yisroel, etc.).
+Designation: Any special designations (Parve, Dairy, Cholov Yisroel or Stam, Glatt Kosher Meat, Kosher for Passover, Pas Yisroel, etc.).

-UPC Barcode: If known, the UPC of the product will appear here.
+UPC Barcode: If known, the complete UPC numbers of the product and its variations will appear here.
 If it is unknown, this will not be shown.

 Why a Different Product Can Be Displayed in a Specific Search